AMC welcomes new commander during ceremony

 |0

-This work, AMC welcomes new commander during ceremony [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMC welcomes new commander during ceremony, by TSgt R.J.
+Biermann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT